tiger2005/KeyboardOverlay/README.md

 This project is developed by Electron.
 It requires ioHook to capture global keyboard events, and FontAwesome v6 for icon library.

-Thanks @YuzhenQin for adding Github Actions.
-Now you can straightly download releases from Github.
+~~Thanks @YuzhenQin for adding Github Actions.
+Now you can straightly download releases from Github.~~ In Progress.

+## Preview

+You can preview the project on https://tiger2005.github.io/KeyboardOverlay/ .

 ## Usage